 The Bond Bank receives reimbursements from related parties for general and administrative services the Bond Bank provides.
-The total amounts receivable in the Operating Fund from the related parties was \$8,731 as of December 31, 2015.
-At December 31, 2016, the Bond Bank included \$1,170 in payables in the Operating Fund for net purchases made by a related party on behalf of the Bond Bank.
+The total amounts receivable in the Operating Fund as of December 31, 2018 and December 31, 2017 from the related parties were \$46,403 and \$73,669, respectively.